GEMScienceTools/oq-risk-book/README.md

 oq-risk-book
 ============

-Technical documentation for the risk engine and calculators in OpenQuake v1.3.
+Technical documentation for the risk calculators in the OpenQuake-engine.
+Also includes the documentation of the assurance tests for the risk calculators in the OpenQuake-engine.